UPDATE: Cedar Falls family identified as victims of Maquoketa Caves triple-homicide

-MAQUOKETA, Iowa (KWWL) -- The Iowa Department of Public Safety identified the three victims on Friday evening as a family from Cedar Falls.
+MAQUOKETA, Iowa (KWWL) -- The Iowa Department of Public Safety identified the three victims in the Maquoketa Caves shooting on Friday as a family from Cedar Falls.

-The victims are a 42-year-old Tyler and Sarah Schmidt and their child six-year-old Lulu Schmidt.
-In a Facebook post on Friday evening, Cedar Falls Mayor Rob Green said the couples 9-year-old son Arlo survived the attack and is safe.
+The victims are a 42-year-old Tyler and Sarah Schmidt and their child six-year-old Lula Schmidt.
+In a Facebook post on Friday evening, Cedar Falls Mayor Rob Green said the couple's 9-year-old son Arlo survived the attack and is safe.

+Officers later located 23-year-old Anthony Sherwin of Nebraska, who died of a self-inflicted gunshot wound.
+Sherwin's body was found between 11:00 and 11:30 a.m.

 "She & her family were regular walkers here in the Sartori Park neighborhood," Green wrote.
 "I was working with her this week on a public library tech presentation for Tuesday (7/26)."